Karl Claxton

-Professor Karl Claxton (born 1 March 1967), is a health economist at the University of York.
+Professor Karl Claxton (born 1 March 1967) is a health economist at the University of York.

-He has a PhD in Economics, a MSc in Health Economics and a BA in Economics from the University of York.
+He has a PhD in Economics, an MSc in Health Economics and a BA in Economics from the University of York.
 He was a Harkness Fellow at the Harvard T.H.
-Chan School of Public Health and from 1999 until 2007 he held an adjunct appointment there as an Assistant Professor of Health and Decision Sciences.
+Chan School of Public Health and from 1999 until 2007 he held an adjunct appointment there as Assistant Professor of Health and Decision Sciences.
 He has been a member of the National Institute for Health and Care Excellence Appraisal Committee since 1999.
-He is co-editor of the Journal of Health Economics.
+He is the co-editor of the Journal of Health Economics.

-He was described by the Financial Times in 2015 as possibly the most dangerous man in economics for pharmaceutical companies because his "work on the cost-effectiveness of medicines is influencing policy well beyond the UK".
+He was described by the Financial Times in 2015 as possibly the most dangerous man in economics for pharmaceutical companies, because his "work on the cost-effectiveness of medicines is influencing policy well beyond the UK".

 He was a joint author of a paper on the Sustainable Development Goals published in Nature in July 2015.

-He says the Cancer Drugs Fund should be scrapped because the money would be better used on 21,000 patients with heart, lung and gastro-intestinal diseases who are denied cost effective evidence based treatment.
-He was the author or a report saying that the maximum threshold, currently around £30,000 a year used by National Institute for Health and Care Excellence, for judging a medicine cost-effective should be more than halved.
+He says the Cancer Drugs Fund should be scrapped because the money would be better used on 21,000 patients with heart, lung and gastro-intestinal diseases who are denied cost-effective evidence-based treatment.
+He was the author of a report saying that the maximum threshold, currently around £30,000 a year used by National Institute for Health and Care Excellence, for judging a medicine cost-effective should be more than halved.
 The report found that any intervention costing more than £13,000 per Quality-adjusted life year risked causing more harm than good by denying cost effective treatment to other patients.